fmay/ocr-python-1/.guides/sections.md

 myFile.close()
 ```

-Copy and run this code.
+Run this code.
 If you look in the same directory where you saved your program you should now see the file example.txt.
 When writing to a file Python creates it if it does not yet exist.

 If we want multiple lines we can use the `\n` newline escape sequence.

+Feel free to copy and paste the code snippets below into `play.py`, then run it.

 ```python
 # Write a file